M3 Junctions 2-4a: Smart Motorway

 Why is this happening and what will it cost?

-The strategic case for providing additional capacity on the M3 within Thames Valley was examined in the Thames Valley Multi-Modal Study which recommended against widening the motorway prior to 2016 in favor of demand management measures.
-The Secretary of State endorsed these recommendations in 2003.
-However the March 2008 'Advanced motorway signaling and traffic management feasibility study' identified this motorway link as a priority for the provision of additional capacity and Ministers agreed that managed motorways, as an alternative to widening, should be investigated.
+In the March 2008 'Advanced motorway signalling and traffic management feasibility study' this motorway link was identified as a priority for the provision of additional capacity and ministers agreed that smart motorways, as an alternative to widening, should be investigated.

 How will the scheme be carried out?

-The scheme will comprise the following elements:
+Once completed the scheme will comprise the following elements:

-- MIDAS Queue protection technology
+- a queue protection technology

 - MS4 information signs

-- Lane specific speed signals at certain locations
+- lane specific speed signals at certain locations

-- Variable speed limits
+- variable speed limits

-- Speed enforcement
+- speed enforcement

-- Permanent hard shoulder usage as a running lane
+- permanent hard shoulder usage as a running lane

-- Emergency refuge areas with emergency telephones
+- emergency refuge areas with emergency telephones

 - relieve congestion